stomp-js/stomp-js.github.io/_faqs/alternatives-how-do-i-migrate-from-jeff-mesnil-s-stompjs.md

 ---
-question: "How do I migrate from the original (Jeff Mesnil) stompjs?"
+question: "How do I migrate from Jeff Mesnil's stompjs?"
-group: Alternatives
+group: Jeff Mesnil's stompjs
 priority: KAC
 ---